simonerigoni/linkedin_learning/python_code_challenges/README.md

   - Build a ZIP archive
   - Download sequential files

 Using `make_directories_and_files.py` I have created the directory structure for all the challenges.
-Using `python_code_challenges.ipynb` is possible to have an overview of all challenges
+With the [Jupyter Notebook] (https://jupyter.org/) `python_code_challenges.ipynb` is possible to have an overview of all challenges

 Some challengs were suitable to automated test using [pytest](https://docs.pytest.org/en/latest/)